 - A new TASFA form is released every year, so you will fill out the form for the upcoming school year, sign and turn in to your school’s financial aid office.
 This form is also available in Spanish.

 - Although in the past, the form had always only been available on paper, the eTASFA is available for the 2023-2024 academic year, at some schools, which allows students to complete the form online.
 Check with your school to find out if the process is completed on paper, or online.

 - Many schools have a TASFA submission priority deadline of January 15th for the upcoming Fall semester, so you'll want to submit your renewed forms as soon as possible.
 Students who miss the priority deadline for initial submission may have their TASFA application process delayed.

 - While processing your TASFA, additional documents may be requested from you to complete your file (verification form, parents’ tax documents, or more) .
 You may be notified in your school email if your file is incomplete, and you should also follow up with the financial aid office.

 - Make sure you remain in good academic standing at your school, by meeting the GPA expectations required of students receiving aid.

 After you submit your TASFA paperwork and it is processed, your school’s financial aid office will determine any grants and or scholarships you’re eligible for and notify you.
 Be sure to check your student email address often.
 Once you receive your award notification, time to celebrate and accept it!
 Money is awarded in order of submission so the earlier you apply, the better chance you have of receiving more money!

 Got more questions about the TASFA?
-Text "Hello" to 33-55-77 and we'll work with you 1:1 to get yours submitted!
+Click here to text one of our college advisors and we'll work with you 1:1 to get yours submitted!